-The LINC Office serves as the primary coordinating body for all LINC Councils and groups affiliated with the Quality Enhancement Plan (QEP) at UT Health San Antonio.
-Responsibilities of the LINC Office include establishing strategy and administrative processes to facilitate coordinated implementation of the QEP.
-This includes working with faculty, staff, students, and administrators to develop consensus within and across LINC Councils, such as outcome-based goals and charges to direct the development, implementation, evaluation, and dissemination of programs and projects designed to advance interprofessional education (IPE) at UT Health San Antonio.
+The LINC Office serves as the primary coordinating body for all LINC Councils and groups contributing to the UT San Antonio Health Science Center’s goal to be a national leader in interprofessional practice and education (IPE).
+Responsibilities of the LINC Office include establishing strategy and administrative processes to lead organizational change.
+This includes working with faculty, staff, students, and administrators to develop consensus within and across LINC Councils, such as outcome-based goals and charges to direct the development, implementation, evaluation, and dissemination of programs and projects designed to advance IPE at the UT San Antonio Health Science Center.

 Joseph A. Zorek, Pharm.D., BCGP, FNAP